nunziatodamino/nunziatodamino.github.io/content/Projects/Solid State Physics/Lattice dynamics/Lattice dynamics approach.md

-We start from the fact that I have already made the [[The Born-Oppenheimer approximation]] and I want to use this approximation together with the fact that my N nuclei are in a [[Crystalline solid (or crystal)]].
+We start from the fact that I have already made the [[Projects/Solid State Physics/Lattice dynamics/The Born-Oppenheimer approximation|The Born-Oppenheimer approximation]] and I want to use this approximation together with the fact that my N nuclei are in a [[Projects/Solid State Physics/Crystal structures and bonds/Crystalline solid (or crystal)|Crystalline solid (or crystal)]].

 One can simplify further the study of the motion if it follows the approach based mainly on these facts: